elliottw/elliottw.github.io/docs/features/callouts.md

 ```

 > [!warning]
-> Don't forget to ensure that the SVG is URL encoded before putting it in the CSS.
+> Don't et to ensure that the SVG is URL encoded before putting it in the CSS.
 You can use tools like [this one](https://yoksel.github.io/url-encoder/) to help you do that.

 ## Showcase